Bone Mineral Densitometry

-Saint Mary’s Health Care offers Bone Mineral Densitometry (BMD, or simply a Bone Density Test) at two convenient locations in Grand Rapids, Michigan.
+Mercy Health Saint Mary’s offers Bone Mineral Densitometry (BMD, or simply a Bone Density Test) at two convenient locations in Greater Grand Rapids, Michigan.
 BMD is a quick, easy method of measuring bone mineral density with a low-dose X-ray.
 The procedure commonly involves scanning the forearm, lower back, and hip to measure the density of specific minerals (i.e. calcium) in order to estimate the strength of your bones to determine if your bones are becoming less dense (osteopenia) as you grow older.

 If you are questioning whether you need a Bone Mineral Density test, please complete this questionnaire and speak with your primary care physician.

 What other services are available at Saint Mary’s in bone density?